-Preparing for an interview can be a daunting experience for candidates, many fearing that they will forget the detail of work based examples and undersell their experience in the heat of an interview.
-I would always advise candidates to use the STAR structure while preparing for interviews, especially competency based interviews.
+Preparing for an interview can be a daunting experience for candidates, many fearing that they will forget the detail of work-based examples and undersell their experience in the heat of an interview.
+I would always advise candidates to use the STAR interview technique while preparing for interviews, especially competency-based interviews.
 By sticking to this method you will be able to keep your response to the point and structure your answer effectively.

 So what is the STAR technique?

 Your answer should incorporate the following elements:

 A – Action

 Situation: Describe the background of a particular situation when you used the competency.
 For example, if the competency is budgetary control, you may answer; “In my last job I was appointed to lead a project involving a €600,000 engineering factory shutdown lasting 2 weeks, and I had overall responsibility for the budget for this project.
 I did face some challenges on this project which required careful management to keep to budget.”